MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Requirements
  - Watch them:
+ - Testing now!
+Initial thoughts:
+    - ⁠all admins will need to be able to see the standings page.
+The one that you can see from the spectator view
+    - A team view from the admin to public
  - **__https://www.loom.com/share/f221cae55313451cb1a0752dc7768ac4__**
  - Move team, and assign group should have a bulk action
  - Bulk actions for players